scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 Early access builds of JDK 19, a non-LTS release, are already available.

-Initial support for JDK 19 was included in Scala 2.12.16 and will also be included in Scala 2.13.9 (forthcoming).
+Initial support for JDK 19 was included in Scala 2.12.16 and will also be included in Scala 2.13.9 (forthcoming) and Scala 3.2.0 (forthcoming).

 ## GraalVM Native Image compatibility notes